-SOCI 350 | SOCIOLOGY OF VIOLENCE (3-0-3) Prerequisite: ENGL 102 | Upon demand
+SOCI 350 | SOCIOLOGY OF VIOLENCE (3-0-3)

 This course introduces students to the theoretical and conceptual tools to identify, define, explain and evaluate various forms of organize violence.
 The course explores the most acclaimed scholarly debates on violence, which is a controversial aspect of social, cultural, economic and political organization in our societies.